kyren/piccolo/README.md

     `__gc` is an entire separate can of worms and doesn't count.)
 * A few bits of the stdlib (`print`, `error`, `pcall`, `math`, and the hard bits from `coroutine`)
-* A robust rust callback system.
+* A robust Rust callback system.
 * Garbage collected "userdata" with safe downcasting.
 * A simple REPL (try it with `cargo run deimos`)